trothr/znetboot/clefonvm.md

 Which is IBM document  SC24-6194-06 (August 2017)

-In one of the discussion and community (and professional but free) support mailing lists, that work was described as:
+In one of the discussion and community (and professional but free) support mailing lists, that work was described by an IBM professional on one the freely available mailing lists thus:

 > One of the simplest is the Getting Started with z/VM for Linux manual that
 > is part of the z/VM library.
 It was intended as a basic fishing lesson,